-Fortunately, when a cocaine problem is caught and treated early on, the likelihood of long-term damage from coke mouth is small.
-When the drug is withdrawn, many issues start to self-correct right away.
+Fortunately, when a problem from cocaine side effects is caught and treated early on, the likelihood of long-term damage from coke mouth is small.
+When the drug is withdrawn and detox, many issues start to self-correct right away.
 Also, the best treatment programs incorporate nutritional advice and hygiene tips to restore a winning smile.

 If more help is needed, dentists and periodontists have the advanced technology to practically work miracles these days.
 The number of options in restorative dentistry — like implants, dental bridges, and partial dentures — keeps growing all the time.

-Again, though, when cocaine is the main problem, staying on top of dental issues and other health problems is all but impossible.
+Again, though, when the effects of cocaine is the main problem, staying on top of dental issues and other health problems is all but impossible.
 When one complaint is temporarily resolved, another crops up in its place.

-Treating symptoms, like coke jaw or any other, is never a long-term solution.
+Treating symptoms, like coke jaw or any other from drug abuse, is never a long-term solution.
 We must get to the root of the problem and call it what it is: Addiction is a chronic disease just like diabetes or high blood pressure.
 There is no cure, but it can be managed.
 With the help of experienced professionals and proven treatment methods, people with substance use disorder live productive, rewarding lives.

 Help for Addiction at ReCreate Life Counseling